abhishekPurandare-obs/Image_Classfier/README.md

 # Image_Classfier and MLFlow
-This is a basic image classifer to try out Machine learning life cycle using MLFlow.
+This is a basic Pet classifer used for testing ML life cycle tracking and serving using MLflow.

 ## To serve the best model
 ```python serve_model.py```